zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/data/preliminary_study/contextual_information_experiment/README.md

 Conversely, the fifth configuration was based on the assumption that the SpotBugs context items are more influential.
 Hence, this configuration included only a short description of the related CWE and its name.

 Future work could include an exhaustive analysis of all possible combinations to obtain a more comprehensive understanding of the influence of different contextual information on an LLM's assessment of security findings.
-It could also be done with a more diverse set of LLMs, as all our experiments were conducted using GPT 3.5 Turbo.
+It could also be done with a more diverse set of LLMs, as all our experiments were conducted using GPT-3.5 Turbo.

 | **Context Items**          | **Config 1** | **Config 2** | **Config 3** | **Config 4** | **Config 5** |
 | -------------------------- | ------------ | ------------ | ------------ | ------------ | ------------ |